atchutagit/technology-poc-project/README.md

 --------
 	This application has been created using following technologies:
 	1. Spring Boot
-	2. Spring MVC/REST
+	2. Spring MVC/REST, Spring Security
 	3. AngularJS for UI
 	4. Camel to consume external REST API

 Features Implemented:
 ---------------------
-	1. A web application that provides REST api to create a list of ING ATMs in a given Dutch city
+	1. A web application that provides REST api to fetch a list of ING ATMs in a given Dutch city
 	2. Same web application provides a page to fetch and filter all the ATM locations
-	3. Apache Camel is used to call external API (Via Producer Template)
+	3. Apache Camel is used to call external API (Via Camel Servlet)
-	4. Spring Security is enabled for the Web Page and API
+	4. Spring Security is enabled for the Web Page

 Features not implemented:
 ------------------------